Rhodes College’s Commitment to Diversity

 All student complaints of discrimination or harassment, whether the complaint involves alleged discrimination or harassment can be reported to the Associate Dean for Divisional Strategy, Inclusion, and Involvement or the Director of Community Standards.
 Students can also report complaints of discrimination or harassment to the Bias Response Reporting button at express.rhodes.edu.

 It is the responsibility of managers, supervisors, department chairpersons, directors, and vice-presidents to ensure that employees and contract employees under their direction or supervision are informed of this policy.
 In order to promote and uphold the College’s commitment to a harassment-free environment, it is the responsibility and requirement of all members of the College community to report alleged violations of this policy to the appropriate College official.

-All employee complaints of discrimination or harassment, including sexual harassment, whether the complaint involves alleged discrimination or harassment must be reported by the employee to the Chief Human Resources Officer, the Dean of the Faculty, or by email to email@example.com.
+All employee complaints of discrimination or harassment, including sexual harassment, whether the complaint involves alleged discrimination or harassment must be reported by the employee to the Chief Human Resources Officer, the Provost or by email to firstname.lastname@example.org.

 For information about student complaints, please refer to the Title IX Policy.
 However, please note that student complaints against faculty and staff are governed by this policy pursuant to Title IX Policy, Section XIV.
 Please see below for your obligations to report incidents involving students.

 Any act that is thought to constitute a crime should be reported to the Chief Human Resources Officer, the Director of Campus Safety, the Title IX Coordinator or the Memphis Police Department.